ahayyes/SingleNAD_Hayes_et_al/README.md

-# Analyses and Data for the manuscript 'Antimicrobial effects, and selection for AMR by non-antibiotic drugs on bacterial communities' in Environment International
+# Analyses and Data for the manuscript 'Antimicrobial effects, and selection for AMR by non-antibiotic drugs in bacterial communities' in Environment International
 DOI of paper at Environment International https://doi.org/10.1016/j.envint.2025.109490

 Sequence data is deposited at ENA - Accession Number PRJEB74464.